ORA

 We spent years building real-time data systems at Bloomberg — where every millisecond matters and every answer has to be right.
 We saw how teams use AI today: paste a question into a chat window, get a mediocre first draft, manually rephrase, try again.
 Repeat until you give up or get lucky.

-That's not how quality works.
-At Bloomberg, you don't ship the first draft.
+That is not how quality works.
+At Bloomberg, you do not ship the first draft.
 You iterate, critique, validate, and refine until the answer is actually correct.
 We built ora to bring that same discipline to AI.

 Chat UIs give you one response.
 Quality depends entirely on how well you prompt.
 Most people accept a mediocre first draft.